RFanGit/arknights_autorecruit_bot/README.md

 ### User Specifications
 Specify the user preferences in preferences_gen.py.
+1. You enter in the primary operator prioritized.

+	A. Can specify whether or not to prioritize four star tags if the operator's rarity cannot be guaranteed.
+	B. Can specify whether or not to stop the program if the "robot" tag is found.
-1. You enter in the primary operator prioritized, a secondary operator if no relevant tags are present for the first, and whether or not to prioritize 4 star guarantees if the primary target is not found, if whether or not to stop the program
+	C. Can specify a secondary target if no tags for the primary target is found.

 2. Run preferences_gen.py.
 It will search for the specified name in the recruitment database, and display the tags.
 If you are satisfied with this, proceed to main.py

 ### Running the bot
 1. Navigate to the following window on the **top left recruitment slot** of an arknights emulator at **resolution 1920x1080**.

-	a.
-If you are not at this resolution, you will need to customize parameters for image recognition, found in main.py and in tagbuttons.txt (which outlines the location of tags, used for ocr).
+	A. If you are not at this resolution, you will need to customize parameters for image recognition, found in main.py and in tagbuttons.txt (which outlines the location of tags, used for ocr).

 ![Screenshot of the Bot in Action](screenshot.png)